etendosoftware/com.etendoerp.copilot/README.md

 Any developer can define his own tools and attach them into copilot agent.
 So as to do this the third party tools **MUST** be added into the `tools` package.

-## Baby steps to define a new tool
+## Baby steps to define a new tool from copilot source code

 1- Create a new python module inside `tools` package: `hello_world.py`